 Reinforce and Improve Electronic Document Management Processes Over Time

-You’ll need to keep your employees engaged on the electronic document management system procedures you’ve established and refined as time goes on once you’ve completed and optimized them.
+You’ll need to keep your employees engaged on the digital records management system procedures you’ve established and refined as time goes on once you’ve completed and optimized them.

 So, it’s essential to acknowledge and show appreciation for your employees’ efforts and to celebrate any accomplishments earned through said efforts.
 It is done in a more organized or flexible manner.